prophecygamestudio/UnrealMCPServer/README.md

 # Unreal MCP Server Plugin

 **Version:** 0.1.0 (Beta)
-**Created By:** Hi-Rez Studios
+**Created By:** Prophecy Games, Inc

 ## Overview

-The Unreal MCP Server is an Unreal Engine plugin designed to implement an MCP (Model Context Protocol) server.
-Its primary goal is to facilitate interaction between AI agents and the Unreal Engine environment by exposing engine functionalities.
+The Unreal MCP Server is an Unreal Engine plugin that implements a Model Context Protocol (MCP) server.
+Its primary goal is to facilitate interaction between AI agents and the Unreal Engine environment by exposing engine functionalities through a standardized protocol.

-This plugin allows external applications, particularly AI agents, to query and potentially manipulate aspects of an Unreal Engine project in real-time.
+This plugin allows external applications, particularly AI agents, to query and manipulate aspects of an Unreal Engine project in real-time using the MCP standard.

 ## Features

-*   **TCP Server:** The plugin runs a TCP server, typically on port **30069** (this should be verified within the plugin's configuration or source if different).
+*   **HTTP Server:** The plugin runs an HTTP server on port **30069** (configurable).
-*   **JSON-Based Commands:** Communication with the server is handled via JSON-formatted messages.
-*   **Extensible Command Set:** Designed to support various commands for interacting with Unreal Engine.
-An initial example command is `get_blueprint_contents`, which retrieves the T3D representation of a Blueprint.
+*   **MCP Protocol:** Implements the Model Context Protocol (MCP) using JSON-RPC 2.0 messages.
+*   **Protocol Version:** Supports MCP protocol version "2024-11-05".
+*   **Tools:** Provides 7 built-in tools for asset operations:
+    *   `search_blueprints` - Search for Blueprint assets by name, parent class, or comprehensive search
+    *   `export_asset` - Export any UObject to various formats (defaults to T3D)
+    *   `export_class_default` - Export class default objects (CDO) for inspection
+    *   `import_asset` - Import files to create or update UObjects
+    *   `query_asset` - Query single asset information from the asset registry
+    *   `search_assets` - Search for assets in package paths with optional class filtering
+    *   `get_project_config` - Retrieve project and engine configuration information
+*   **Resources:** URI template-based resource system for accessing Unreal Engine assets:
+    *   Blueprint T3D exporter via `unreal+t3d://{filepath}` URI scheme
+*   **Prompts:** Framework for templated prompt interactions (ready for use, no prompts currently registered)
+*   **JSON Schema:** Automatic JSON Schema generation from C++ USTRUCT definitions
-*   **Editor Integration:** The plugin module is configured to run in the Editor (`"Type": "Editor"`).
+*   **Editor Integration:** The plugin module runs in the Editor (`"Type": "Editor"`).

 ## Getting Started

 ### Prerequisites

-*   Unreal Engine (version compatibility should be checked with your specific engine version).
+*   Unreal Engine 5.0 or later (compatibility should be verified with your specific engine version)
-*   A C++ toolchain compatible with your Unreal Engine version for compiling the plugin if you are building from source.
+*   A C++ toolchain compatible with your Unreal Engine version for compiling the plugin if you are building from source

 ### Installation